Minimal setup for AWS cloud storage

 Review the minimal setup for cloud storage outlined above and make sure that you understand which policies you need to attach to which roles.

-Providing the parameters in the CDP UI
+Providing the parameters in the Cloudera UI

 Once you’ve created the S3 bucket and the required IAM policies, roles, and instance profiles, provide the information related to these resources in the Register Environment wizard.